SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Benchmark Evaluation Details

+In our benchmarking experiments, we adopted probabilistic sampling (with temperature = 0.7) to acquire model responses, as it reflects the most common setup in real-world applications.
+For instance, commercial chat services like ChatGPT and Claude default to random sampling.
+Specifically, we chose the temperature of 0.7 based on the common practice of prior work.
+For example, Rainbow Teaming~\citep{samvelyan2024rainbow} generates all model responses with a temperature of 0.7, which is also the default configuration in MT-Bench~\citep{zheng2023judging} and Chatbot Arena~\citep{chiang2024chatbot}.
+Similarly, Alignbench~\citep{liu2023alignbench} uses 0.7 for most tasks to encourage diverse and detailed generations, except for cases requiring deterministic answers, such as mathematics, where a lower temperature (0.1) is preferred.

+Meanwhile, we also notice that some other benchmarks adopt different temperatures by default.
+For instance, TrustLLM~\citep{sun2024trustllm} adopts the temperature of 1 for generation tasks, to “foster a more diverse range of results.”
+The authors justified their selection of temperature by citing~\cite{huang2023catastrophic}, arguing that a higher temperature can help capture potential worst-case scenarios – as \cite{huang2023catastrophic} suggest “that elevating the temperature can enhance the success rate of jailbreaking.”
+In contrast, MLCommons AI Safety Benchmark v0.5~\citep{vidgen2024introducing} employs an almost greedy temperature (0.01) to “reduce the variability of models’ responses.”
+Nevertheless, the authors also acknowledge this choice as a limitation, since “tested models may give a higher proportion of unsafe responses at a higher temperature.”

+As highlighted in \cite{huang2023catastrophic}, tweaking decoding parameters such as temperature can noticeably impact model safety.
+Consequently, there is no universal standard for selecting the single “best” temperature.
+Lower temperatures reduce response variability and improve reproducibility, while higher temperatures may better reflect real-world (worse) scenarios by eliciting unsafe outputs more frequently.
+Ideally, models should be evaluated across a spectrum of decoding parameters (e.g., varying temperatures) to fully capture this variability.
+Unfortunately, in this work, due to resource and time constraints, we did not conduct the aforementioned comprehensive testing.

+Below, however, we aim to verify over a subset of models, to showcase that random sampling and our temperature choice would not significantly impede the validity of our major results.

-To capture randomness underlying language model generation sampling, we report the standard deviation of 3 repetitive benchmark experiments 26 open-sourced models, following the exact same configuration used in Fig~\ref{fig:benchmark-results}.
-As shown in \Cref{fig:std}, random sampling does not incur significant variations in model safety refusal behaviors.
+\paragraph{Impact of Random Sampling.} To capture randomness underlying language model generation sampling, we report the standard deviation of 3 repetitive benchmark experiments of 26 open-weight models, following the exact same configuration used in Fig~\ref{fig:benchmark-results}.
+As shown in \Cref{fig:std}, random sampling does not incur significant variations in model safety refusal.

+\paragraph{Impact of Greedy Sampling.} For completeness, we also study the effect whether the \textit{greedy decoding} strategy (no randomness) would affect model safety refusal.
+Specifically, we re-evaluated six different LLMs with the temperature set to 0 (i.e., greedy sampling).
+The results, shown in \Cref{tab:greedy}, closely align with those in our main findings (\Cref{fig:benchmark-results}), indicating that greedy decoding (or not) has no significant impact on model safety refusal.